Muratmirsad/42/README.md

 ## [00 libft](https://github.com/Muratmirsad/42/tree/master/00%20Libft/)

-- Goal: Create your own standard C library (including functions for strings, memory, lists, etc.) -
+- Goal: Create your own standard C library (including functions for strings, memory, lists, etc.) from scratch.

-- from scratch.

 - Technologies: C

-Learning Outcomes:
+- Learning Outcomes:
     Deep understanding of how fundamental C functions work.
     Ability to design and implement your own data structures and algorithms.

 ## [01 born2beroot](https://github.com/Muratmirsad/42/tree/master/01%20born2beroot/)

-Debian server I created. *Files are not in this repo.
+- Goal: Set up and configure a Debian server from scratch using command line and basic system administration skills.

+- Technologies: Linux, Bash, system administration tools

+- Learning Outcomes:
+    Understanding the basics of server administration (users, permissions, network, services).
+    Learning the steps to create a secure server environment.

 ## [01 ft_printf](https://github.com/Muratmirsad/42/tree/master/01%20ft_printf/)

-Printf function I coded by myself.
+- Goal: Create a custom version of the popular printf function in C.

+- Technologies: C, variadic functions

+- Learning Outcomes:
+    Understanding how variadic functions work.
+    Writing a function that can handle format specifiers and different data types.

 ## [01 get_next_line](https://github.com/Muratmirsad/42/tree/master/01%20get_next_line/)

-A function that reads data from any file line by line.
+- Goal: Write a function that can read data from any file line by line, paying attention to memory management.

+- Technologies: C, file operations, static variables

+- Learning Outcomes:
+    Learning to use buffering and static variables to optimize file reading operations.
+    Implementing careful memory management to prevent memory leaks.

 ## [02 minitalk](https://github.com/Muratmirsad/42/tree/master/02%20minitalk/)

-Program that sends data to each other with SIGUSR0 and SIGUSR1 signals.
+- Goal: Write a program that sends simple text messages between two processes using UNIX signals (SIGUSR1 and SIGUSR2).

+- Technologies: C, UNIX signals, bitwise operations

+- Learning Outcomes:
+    Understanding the basics of inter-process communication and how signals are used.
+    Gaining the ability to encode and decode data by manipulating bits.

 ## [02 push_swap](https://github.com/Muratmirsad/42/tree/master/02%20push_swap/)

-An algorithm that sorts entered numbers using only certain commands.
+- Goal: Develop an algorithm to sort a given array of numbers using a limited set of commands (swap, push, rotate).

+- Technologies: C, algorithm design, data structures (stack)

+- Learning Outcomes:
+    Ability to analyze and compare the complexity of sorting algorithms.
+    Ability to solve complex problems using the stack data structure.

 ## [02 so_long](https://github.com/Muratmirsad/42/tree/master/02%20so_long/)

-2D game I made in C language using minilibx library.
+- Goal: Develop a simple 2D game using the minilibx library.

+- Technologies: C, minilibx, basic game programming

+- Learning Outcomes:
+    Ability to create a graphical user interface (GUI) and manage user interaction.
+    Understanding basic game programming concepts like game loop, sprites, and simple physics.

 # ----- PART 2 -----